 I am licensed in Maryland with 7 years of professional work experience.
 I have experience in helping clients with parenting issues, motivation, self esteem, and confidence, & coping with life changes.
 I also have experience working with concentration, memory and focus (adhd).
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

-I am licensed in Maryland with 13 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, trauma and abuse, & depression.
+I am licensed in New Jersey with 15 years of professional work experience.
+I have experience in helping clients with anxiety disorders, stress and general anxiety, parenting issues, & motivation, self esteem, and confidence.
+I also have experience working with coping with life changes.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Goldsboro area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Goldsboro due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Goldsboro to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.